pattersam/citypulse-etl/docs/report.md

 #### Harmonising the cultural and library event datasets

-...

-#### Other potential uses of this data

-...
+The cultural and library event datasets contain a lot of similar data.
+For example, the following fields exist across both datasets:

+- Name of the event
+- Address (City / Street / Postal Code)
+- Longitude & Latitude
+- URL & Image URL
+- Price

+With further transformation to align naming and datatypes, these could be combined into a shared data model (table).

+For other fields available in one but not the other, sensible defaults could be chosen to fill them in.
+For example the theatre events have a 'room' field which isn't present in the library data, this could simply be 'library' or similar for the library events.

+Doing this would allow more generalised exploration, visualised and analysis of the data.
+It would also open up opportunity to integrate events from other locations into the same model.

 ### Recommended improvements / future work

 In addition to the potential improvements discussed above, the following work could also be conducted to improve the tool.

-- Find out where the wrongly indexed/linked datasets are.
+- Find out where the wrongly indexed/linked datasets are
-- Use a more sophisticated Object Oriented design in the `citypulse_etl.models` module to reduce duplicated code
+- Investigate the data modelling framework associated with the broader CityPulse academic research project
+- Conduct more research into the context of the data collection, it's purpose and the environment it has been collected in to help understand more about the value of the data and how it can be analysed
+- Validate column name guesses (i.e. Cultural Event Data)
 - Document the system architecture more formally, using something like [arc42](https://arc42.org/)
 - Validate column name guesses (i.e. Cultural Event Data)
-- Improve the data model to better suit specific requirements of  visualisation and analysis
+- Improve the data model to better suit more specific requirements of the visualisation and analysis in collaboration with the data analyst
 - More detailed analysis into the quality of the data to build more sophisticated cleaning and transformation

 ## Summary